TheEightBot/enterprise-application-patterns-using-maui/communicating_between_loosely_coupled_components.md

 ## Introduction to MessagingCenter

-The Xamarin.Forms MessagingCenter class implements the publish-subscribe pattern, allowing message-based communication between components that are inconvenient to link by object and type references.
+The Microsoft MAUI MessagingCenter class implements the publish-subscribe pattern, allowing message-based communication between components that are inconvenient to link by object and type references.
 This mechanism allows publishers and subscribers to communicate without having a reference to each other, helping to reduce dependencies between components, while also allowing components to be independently developed and tested.

 The MessagingCenter class provides multicast publish-subscribe functionality.
 This means that there can be multiple publishers that publish a single message, and there can be multiple subscribers listening for the same message.
 Figure 4-1 illustrates this relationship: